thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

 ### 1. Setting up the Checkout Page

 Buying a product online requires a large amount of information so it could arrive accurately to your doorstep.
-The checkout process requires info in a specific formatting such as email or country.
+The checkout process requires info in specific formatting for some fields such as email or country.
 Thankfully, there are Commerce.js methods that could help set up some form data.

 Starting off, visit the `CartPage.vue`.
 There should be a method called `pushToCheckoutPage` attached to the checkout button in the template.
 The method itself is this.